Articulating Value in Value-Based Payment Models

 Doing so in ways that do not interrupt provider and staff’s focus on patient care is possible and should be sought to keep administrative costs down and productivity up.
 As John Schupbach indicates in its HBR article, “As providers continue to refine their approaches to collecting PROs, they should consider developing simpler approaches for capturing feedback from patients.”

-Benchmarking is the tool that allows organization to articulate value
+Benchmarking is the tool that allows an organization to articulate value

 Back to articulating value, the key here is the advantage offered by the provider and organizational benchmarking performance against others, using common and verified standards.
 Benchmarking provider performance as measured by PROs provides a valid and defensible way of understanding and communicating absolute and comparative performance by the surgeon and associated care teams.
 This establishes the delivered value as measured by patient-assessed functionality (and associated factors), which forms the basis for the numerator in Porter’s Value equation above.